 - Has the speaker selected the right session type and duration for the topic?
 For instance, an hour long talk may sometimes get boring

 - Has the speaker selected the best matching Theme/Topic/Category for the proposal?

-- Based on the Outline/Structure, will the speaker be able to achieve the Learning Outcomes?
+- Based on the Outline/Structure, will the speaker be able to achieve the learning outcomes?

 - Based on the video link, does the speaker have good presentation (edutainment) skills?
 Will the speaker be able to hold the attention of a large audience?

-- Based on the additional links, does the speaker have subject matter expertise and thought leadership on the proposed topic?
+- Based on the additional links, does the speaker have excellent subject matter expertise and thought leadership on the proposed topic?

 - Are the Labels/Tags meaningful?

 A proposal stands the best chance for selection if it is unique, fully flushed and ready-to-go.

 If you are a speaker, please provide links to your: